The Husqvarna 372 XP is the go-to chainsaw for thousands of chainsaw fans.

 Compared to non-XP chainsaws, these saws are designed with more horsepower, improved power-to-weight ratio, much quicker acceleration, higher all-around RPMs, and are constructed of stronger materials.

-They are better chainsaws for those who are regular users or who just want the best.
+They are better chainsaws for regular users or those who want the best.

-The Husqvarna 372XP specs and features are excellent, and this chainsaw recently is int the top 3 of many Husqvarna experts and enthusiasts.
+The Husqvarna 372XP’s specs and features are excellent, and many Husqvarna experts and enthusiasts have ranked this chainsaw among the top three.

 It does have a great power-to-weight ratio, is powerful enough for a wide range of professional chainsaw applications, and has been found reliable, durable, and likable.